rackerlabs/design-system/_docs/style/colors.md

 - Do not add colors to the color palette or the color families.
 - Be intentional about using color families.
 Don't use colors outside of a color family for a component that belongs to the family.
 - When you apply a color to an object, consider all of the other colors used on the page.
 Because color commands the attention of the user, ensure that the colors you use get the right amount of attention, regardless of the data set, device type, or permission setting.
-- Ensure that you construct interactive states for interactive objects.
 - Use all of the interactive states for an interactive object.
-Do not use just some of the interactive states.

 <!---

 - Do not use multiple color families in data visualizations.

 --->

 {% endcolumn %}